prem-baj/cars-rental-django-beds/README.md

-# Setting up Python Virtual Environment using venv package and existing Django project
+# Car Rental Django Project

 ## Prerequisites
 - Python 3.8+ installed on your system